-Gone are the days where the drama serials used to make some sense.
+Gone are the days when drama serials used to make some sense.
 Haseena Moin gave us some priceless gems.
 And now, when I have to settle for less, I just can’t watch anymore!

-Drama serials like Aangan Terha, Dhoop Kinary, Parchaiyan, Waris, Taal Matol to name a few were a blend of humour and great plot with addition of top-notch acting.
+Drama serials like Aangan Terha, Dhoop Kinary, Parchaiyan, Waris, Taal Matol to name a few were a blend of humor and a great plot with the addition of top-notch acting.

 Sadly, drama serials today are missing that certain spot and we couldn’t help but point them out.
 So, without further ado, here’s the list of things Pakistani dramas need to STOP doing.